-In addition to the toasted orzo, we’re adding slivered almonds for crunch (and flavor!) and for this recipe, dried cranberries to make it festive for the holiday season.
+In addition to the toasted orzo, we’re adding slivered almonds for crunch (and flavor!).
+We’re also adding a touch of sweetness with dried cranberries – also festive for the holiday season.

 How Do You Make Rice Pilaf?

-What Main Courses Can Be Served With Rice Pilaf?
+What Main Courses Go Well With Rice Pilaf?

 We’ve already mentioned how delicious this rice recipe is with chicken, turkey and ham, but we’ll list a few more main course ideas here for you!
-This rice pilaf is perfect for your holiday dinner and for your every day dinners during the week or on the weekends!
+Rice pilaf is perfect for your holiday dinner and for your every day dinners during the week or on the weekends!

 - Beef Wellington